-I have always been interested in how to grow a handmade business while still enjoying it, and I’m particularly intrigued by those handmade businesses who have gotten so successful that making each thing by hand becomes unsustainable for one person.
+I have always been interested in how to grow a handmade business while still enjoying it, and I’m particularly intrigued by those handmade businesses that have gotten so successful that making each thing by hand becomes unsustainable for one person.
 There are so many options when you hit this point: burn out and give up, seek a manufacturer, hire local handcrafted help, change your product type to something less intensive – what to do?

 Here is one story of a maker who made her business too big, and what she did to satisfy her customers, her own creativity, and grow her business to support her family.
 Natalie and her team handcraft the sweetest, minimalist bears in Portland, OR.
 This is my interview with her.
-My questions are the bold text, Natalie’s answers are the quoted replies.
+My questions are the bold text, and Natalie’s answers are the quoted replies.